numediart/MBROLA/README.md

 the author of MBROLA : Fr1).
 MBROLA can produce different audio file
 formats: .au, .wav, .aiff, .aif, and .raw files depending on the ouput_file extension.
 If the extension is not recognized, the format is RAW (no header).
-We recommand .wav for Windows, and .au for Unix platforms.
+We recommend .wav for Windows, and .au for Unix platforms.

 To display information about the phoneme set used by the database,